fuankarion/Vision17/Lab6-Superpixels/readme.md

 ## Test your function

-To test the output of your function use something like
+Before testing youfucntion make sure the segmentation results are acceptable.
+To visualize the output of your function use something like:

 ```matlab
 image(segm)